a-sk/node-imapnotify/README.md

 In particular, you one can use it to load password from a script rather than having to store it in plain text.

+Important: config-module must be `requirable` (in your $NODE_PATH or given by an absolute path)

-Using the latest (git) version of nodejs, one can write myconfig.js as follows.
+Using the latest (>0.12) version of nodejs, one can write myconfig.js as follows.
 Assuming the script ~/getpass.sh prints out your password.
 (execSync is a v0.12 feature)
 ```javascript